Name and Classification

 Haines, A. 2011.
 New England Wildflower Society's Flora Novae Angliae.
 A Manual for the Identification of Native and Naturalized Higher Vascular Plants of New England.
 Yale University Press, New Haven, CT.
 973 pages.

 International Association for Plant Taxonomy (IAPT).
-2012.
-International Code of Nomenclature for algae, fungi, and plants (Melbourne Code).
-Adopted by the 18th International Botanical Congress Melbourne, Australia.
-July 2011.
-Regnum Vegetabile 154.
-Koeltz Scientific Books.
-Available from: http://www.iapt-taxon.org/nomen/main.php.
+2018.
+International Code of Nomenclature for algae, fungi, and plants (Shenzhen Code).
+Available from: https://www.iapt-taxon.org/nomen/main.php

 The Linnean Society of London.
 Who was Linnaeus?
 URL: https://www.linnean.org/education-resources/who-was-linnaeus.